Types are weak omega-groupoids: Preparatory material

 of $(PP1)_n$ an element $\theta \circ \psi \in P_{\phi \circ \pi}$ (where $\phi$ is the composite $\rho_1 \psi \colon \hat \pi \to T1$), which we think of as the composition operation obtained by substituting into $\theta$ the collection of operations indexed by $\psi$.

-Not every globular operad embodies a sensible theory of weak $\omega$-categories---since, for example, the identity monad on $\cat{GSet}$ is a globular operad---but~\cite{Batanin1998Monoidal} provides two conditions which together distinguish those which do: \emph{normality} and \emph{contractibility}.
-Normality is straightforward; it asserts that the monad $P$ is bijective on objects in the sense that $(PX)_0 \cong X_0$, naturally in $X$, or equivalently, that the set $P_\star$ is a singleton.
+Not every globular operad embodies a sensible theory of weak $\omega$-categories---since, for example, the identity monad on $\cat{GSet}$ is a globular operad---but~\cite{Batanin1998Monoidal} provides two conditions which together distinguish those which do: \emph{normalisation} and \emph{contractibility}.
+Normalisation is straightforward; it asserts that the monad $P$ is bijective on objects in the sense that $(PX)_0 \cong X_0$, naturally in $X$, or equivalently, that the set $P_\star$ is a singleton.
 The second condition is a little more subtle.
-A globular operad $P$ is said to be \emph{contractible} if: \begin{itemize} \item Given $\pi \in (T1)_1$ and $\theta_1, \theta_2 \in P_\star$, there exists an element $\phi \in P_\pi$ with $s(\phi) = \theta_1$ and $t(\phi) = \theta_2$; \item Given $\pi \in (T1)_n$ (for $n > 1$) and $\theta_1, \theta_2 \in P_{\partial\pi}$ satisfying $s(\theta_1) = s(\theta_2)$ and $t(\theta_1) = t(\theta_2)$, there exists an element $\phi \in P_\pi$ such that $s(\phi) = \theta_1$ and $t(\phi) = \theta_2$. \end{itemize} Contractibility expresses that that a globular operad has ``enough'' ways of composing to yield a theory of weak $\omega$-categories.
-In homotopy-theoretic terms, a contractible globular operad is a ``deformation'' of the monad~$T$; an idea which can be made precise using the language of weak factorisation systems: see~\cite{Garner2008homotopy-theoretic}. \begin{Defn} A \emph{weak $\omega$-category} is an algebra for a contractible, normalised, globular operad. \end{Defn}
+A globular operad $P$ is said to be \emph{contractible} if: \begin{enumerate}[(a)] \item Given $\pi \in (T1)_1$ and $\theta_1, \theta_2 \in P_\star$, there exists an element $\phi \in P_\pi$ with $s(\phi) = \theta_1$ and $t(\phi) = \theta_2$; \item Given $\pi \in (T1)_n$ (for $n > 1$) and $\theta_1, \theta_2 \in P_{\partial\pi}$ satisfying $s(\theta_1) = s(\theta_2)$ and $t(\theta_1) = t(\theta_2)$, there exists an element $\phi \in P_\pi$ such that $s(\phi) = \theta_1$ and $t(\phi) = \theta_2$. \end{enumerate} Contractibility expresses that that a globular operad has ``enough'' ways of composing to yield a theory of weak $\omega$-categories.
+In homotopy-theoretic terms, a contractible globular operad is a ``deformation'' of the monad~$T$; an idea which can be made precise using the language of weak factorisation systems: see~\cite{Garner2008homotopy-theoretic}. \begin{Defn} A \emph{weak $\omega$-category} is an algebra for a contractible, normalised, globular operad: more formally, it is a pair $(P,X)$, where $P$ is a contractible, normalised, globular operad and $X$ is an algebra for it. \end{Defn} \begin{Rk} Some consideration must be paid to the exact force of the term \emph{contractible}, which has been used in different ways by different authors; our usage accords with that of~\cite[Definition 9.1.3]{Leinster2004Higher}.
+In particular, the reader should carefully distinguish between the \emph{property} of being contractible described above, and the corresponding \emph{structure} of being equipped with a contraction. \end{Rk}